sjfricke/Vulkan-glTF-Morph-Target/README.md

 Note that this is not a full glTF model class implementation, this was to show the steps for morph target rendering/parsing.

-All the `"targets"` bufferViews are found (up to 8 total atm) and then all the morph target data is packed in a VAO style format to a storage buffer in ther vertex shader with position then normal then tangent
+All the `"targets"` bufferViews are found and then all the morph target data is packed in a VAO style format to a storage buffer in ther vertex shader with position then normal then tangent

 ```
  vec3[] = {POS_0, POS_1, POS_2, ..., POS_N}